Sequestrum

 The sequestra are surrounded by sclerotic bone which is relatively avascular (without a blood supply).
 Within the bone itself, the haversian canals become blocked with scar tissue, and the bone becomes surrounded by thickened periosteum.

 Due to the avascular nature of this bone, antibiotics which travel to sites of infection via the bloodstream poorly penetrate these tissues, hence the difficulty in treating chronic osteomyelitis.

 At the same time as this, new bone is forming (known as involucrum).
 Openings in this involucrum allow debris and exudates (including pus) to pass from the sequestrum via sinus tracts to the skin.

-Rarely, a sequestrum may turn out to be an osteoid osteoma, a rare tumor of the bone.
+Rarely, a sequestrum may turn out to be an osteoid osteoma, a type of bone tumor.